smthbrothrjdev/embedded-template/NVIM_USAGE_GUIDE.md

 ---

-### 25. Port 3333 already connected (the big gotcha)
+### 25. Port 3333 already connected

-This was our root cause for “monitor not supported”, “broken pipe”, random disconnects.
+This is a common root cause for “monitor not supported”, “broken pipe”, random disconnects.

 Check:
 ```bash